JuJu is available in four models.

-Whilst there are hard and fast rules for selecting a model size, model selection is generally based on childbearing history but many other factors such as anatomy, age and pelvic floor tone may influence your cup size selection.
+Whilst there are hard and fast rules for selecting a model size, model selection is generally based on childbearing history.
+Many other factors such as anatomy, age and pelvic floor tone may also influence your cup size selection.

-The following table is a guide to model numbers based on childbearing history;
+The following is a guide to selecting a suitable model;

 Pelvic floor tone and exercise

-If you have particularly strong pelvic floor tone due to practicing regular kegel exercises or other activities such as pilates, yoga or dance you may wish to consider a Model 1, regardless of childbearing history or age.
+If you have good pelvic floor tone, practice regular Kegel exercises or other activities, such as Pilates, yoga or dance, you may wish to consider a Model 1 regardless of your childbearing history and age.

-If you have had vaginal corrective surgery you may wish to consider a Model 1.
+If you have had corrective surgery, such as vaginoplasty or perineoplasty, you may want to consider a Model 1.

 If you have a petite or small build, you may wish to consider a Model 1 JuJu.

 If you have a larger build, you may wish to consider a Model 2 JuJu.

 Grippy Finish: The newer style JuJu Cups have a thicker stem with nodes as trim points and a more pronounce butterfly grip pattern at the base of the cup.
 Choose this cup if you are new to using cups or if you know you have a high or low cervix.
 This style is available in a Model 1, 2, 3 and 4.